AdityaYadavalli1/Kaldi-on-ADA/README.md

 - To **data/lang_chain**
   - Whenever you rerun run.sh, make sure that you delete this folder.
-Otherwise the program stops after 1-2 hour(s) and asks you delete this folderz.
+Otherwise the program stops after 1-2 hour(s) and asks you delete this folders.
 Even though the error message points exactly where the error is (so you can figure it out) it just wastes a lot of time so rather do this before you do `./run.sh`

+[MON 15th Jun '20]
+- Deleted all the folders that weren't there before I ran `./ran.sh` for the first time and ran `./ran.sh` again.
+The deleted folders are:
+ - data
+ - exp
+ - corpus
+ - mfcc\
+- Got an error in **steps/chain2/train.sh**
+ - **run.sh** calls **local/chain2/run_tdnn.sh** (default model) which in turn calls **steps/chain2/train.sh**.
+ - [ERROR] steps/chain2/train.sh: error detected training on iteration 1
+ - The logs (for me it at **exp/chaina/tdnn2c_sp/log/train.1.3.log**) reads out that GPUs should be in compute-exclusive mode.
+To set it to compute exclusive mode (I didn't try this yet but the log suggests) **Suggestion: use 'nvidia-smi -c 3' to set compute exclusive mode**.
+Not setting GPUs to compute exclusive mode led to this: **Failed to allocate a memory region of 622854144 bytes.
+Possibly this is due to sharing the GPU.
+Try switching the GPUs to exclusive mode (nvidia-smi -c 3) and using the option --use-gpu=wait to scripts like steps/nnet3/chain/train.py.
+Memory info: free:1187M, used:9991M, total:11178M, free/total:0.106186 CUDA error: 'out of memory'**

 ## Some Useful Sources
 - ASR modelling with mini_librispeech recipe in Kaldi